-The following criteria will be used in evaluating candidates for a special assignment:
+The following considerations will be used in evaluating employees for promotion or transfer to a specialty assignment:

-- (a) Presents a professional, neat appearance
+- (a) Present a professional, neat appearance that commands respect.

-- (b) Maintains a physical condition that aids in his/her performance
+- (b) Maintain a physical condition which aids in their performance.

-- (c) Expresses an interest in the assignment

-- (d) Demonstrates the following traits:
+- (c) Demonstrate the following traits:

 - 1. Emotional stability and maturity

-- Stress tolerance
+- 2. Stress tolerance

 - 3. Sound judgment and decision-making

 - 4. Personal integrity and ethical conduct

-- Leadership skills
+- 5. Leadership

 - 6. Initiative

 - 7. Adaptability and flexibility

-- 8. Ability to conform to department goals and objectives in a positive manner
+- 8. Ability to conform to organizational goals and objectives in a positive manner